doggphin/miniware/README.md

 ## Automatic Installation

 Most computers will be able to install everything using Chocolatey, a package manager for Windows.
+I wrote a script that can automate installing Chocolatey and all the Chocolatey dependencies for this project.
 To run it, follow these steps:

 - Open Powershell using "Run as Administrator".
 - Run this command (on some computers, you may have to try mulitple times):
 ```
-Set-ExecutionPolicy Bypass -Scope Process -Force; & "C:\Path\To\install-miniware.ps1"
+Set-ExecutionPolicy Bypass -Scope Process -Force; & "C:\Path\To\auto-install.ps1"
 ```

 ## Manual Installation (in case automatic doesn't work)